 In particular, if you claim the ITC on your solar project (26 percent through 2022, 22 percent in 2023 and 10 percent for commercial projects into the future), you’ll have to reduce the amount of the investment that you can depreciate by half of the value of the ITC you claim.
 In other words, by 13 percent through 2022, 11 percent in 2023 and 5 percent thereafter.
 So, the depreciable basis of the solar project will be 87 percent of the cost through 2022, 89 percent in 2023 and 95 percent after that, all of which is depreciated over the course of five years.

 It gets better: bonus depreciation

-Under the 2017 tax law, solar panel systems put in place by 2023 qualify for bonus depreciation: you can allocate 100 percent of the depreciable value of the asset in year one.
+Under the 2017 tax law, solar panel systems put in place before 2023 qualify for bonus depreciation: you can allocate 100 percent of the depreciable value of the asset in year one.
 Bonus!
 It’s hard to know if this bonus depreciation will stick around forever, as its value (and existence) has fluctuated over the years.
 It’s worth taking advantage of this incentive sooner rather than later.

 How much can businesses save with MACRS

 MACRS can help most businesses save 25 percent or more on the cost of solar.
 When paired with the ITC, that means nearly 50 percent off the upfront cost of solar.
 In states like California that also provide their own accelerated recovery system, the cumulative tax benefits of going solar can reduce your upfront costs by three quarters for every dollar you spend.
 Quite the incentive!

 Get started with a solar project for your business today!